Chanakya-Raam/Docker-Logs-Monitoring/README.md

 4. Add Dashboard:
 * Navigate to the dashboards section in Grafana.
 (Select the option to add or upload a dashboard.)
 * Use the dashboard template provided in the repository (docker-logs-dashboard.json).
-This template is pre-configured with queries to display logs from various running containers.
+This template is pre-configured with queries to display logs from various running containers running .

-5. Ready to Monitor
+5. Ready to Monitor:
-*Your setup is now complete.
+* Your setup is now complete.
 You should be able to monitor the Docker container logs directly from the Grafana dashboard.